 Larry DeBoer brings nearly 40 years of experience in insurance and risk management to Lanterman's board of directors, including 11 years with a national insurance company and the balance with global broker Aon, the second largest global insurance and risk management and insurance brokerage firm.
 DeBoer, who is now retired from Aon, was the chief administrative officer for their Southern California operations.

 DeBoer holds a bachelor's degree in business administration and marketing from the University of Wisconsin, Eau Claire, and a Chartered Property and Casualty Underwriting (CPCU) designation.
 He and his wife, Linda, have two grown daughters.
 DeBoer enjoys spending time with his family, gardening, reading and travel.
 He is also a member of LA 5 Rotary Club; a board member for the California Insurance Council for The City of Hope; and is currently chairman of the board for the Insurance Educational Association, a leader in professional education since 1876.

-“I hope to lend my energy, intellect and experience to help the board meet the leadership challenges it faces in 2005 and beyond.
-I would like to play a role, however small, in expanding the diversity of our community by enhancing the opportunities for people with disabilities to enable them to contribute to the full extent of their talents and abilities,” adds DeBoer.
+DeBoer shares, “I hope to lend my energy, intellect and experience to help the board meet the leadership challenges it faces both now and into the future.
+I would like to play a role, however small, in expanding the diversity of our community by enhancing the opportunities for people with disabilities to enable them to contribute to the full extent of their talents and abilities.”